Hands using a utility knife to score a clear acrylic plexiglass sheet along a straightedge

 Selecting A Utility Knife With A Sharp Blade

 A utility knife with a sharp blade is essential for cutting plexiglass effectively.
-The sharper the blade, the easier it will be to cut through the material smoothly.
+The sharper the blade, the easier it will be to score through the material smoothly.
 When selecting a utility knife, make sure to check the blade for any signs of dullness or damage.
 A dull blade can lead to rough edges and potential accidents.
 It is advisable to invest in a high-quality utility knife with replaceable blades, allowing you to easily swap out a dull blade for a sharp one.

 Considering The Thickness Of The Plexiglass